-- □ Press the power switch to ON.
+- Press the power switch to ON.
 The Direct Response system is activated and manual controls are active.
-All functions are disabled if the switch is off. - Press and hold the EXTEND switch to open the awning. - □ Press and release the RETRACT switch.
+All functions are disabled if the switch is off. - Press and hold the EXTEND switch to open the awning. - Press and release the RETRACT switch.
 The awning will close completely.
-To interrupt retraction, press and release the RETRACT switch again.
+To interrupt retraction, press and release the RETRACT switch again. - When the awning is retracted turn the power switch OFF.